Life OS · · 10 min read

 There's no single right answer here.
 The post-exit identity crisis isn't a problem with a solution.
 It's a transition with phases.

-What matters is recognising it for what it is: a predictable phenomenon that hits high-achievers when their primary source of identity disappears.
+What matters is recognising it for what it is: a predictable phenomenon that affects high achievers when their primary source of identity disappears.
 Not a personal failing.
 Not ingratitude.
 Not weakness.

 The company you built was remarkable.
 So is the person who built it.